 - Degree of task automation (including call logging, request fulfilment, information gathering via web forms, automatic deployment of software etc.).

 - Complexity of the environment being supported.
-The more diverse the environment the Service Desk supports, the more difficult it is for them to build knowledge and provide rapid resolution to a reasonable scope of incidents.
+The more diverse the environment the Service Desk supports, the more difficult it is for staff to build knowledge and provide rapid resolution to a reasonable scope of incidents.
 It also takes longer to induct staff in complex environments, which has a greater impact in the Service Desk than anywhere else in IT due to the higher attrition rate.

 - Volatility of the IT environment.
 Is there a major change underway, e.g. new SOE deployment, ERP upgrade, or roll-out of new desktop software.?
 If so, call volumes may taper off over the longer term as the project winds down and customers adjust to the change.
 Is there an upcoming major change planned?
 If so, this might require additional headcount on the Service Desk to field the likely increase in call volumes.